docker/docs/install/install-csengine.md

     `$ sudo yum install -y yum-utils`

 4. Add the repository.
-Notice in the following code that it gets the latest version of the CS engine.
+Notice in the following code that it gets the latest version of the CS Engine.
 Each time you either install or upgrade, ensure that the you are requesting the version that you want.

     ```
     $ sudo yum-config-manager --add-repo https://packages.docker.com/1.9/yum/repo/main/centos/7